darius/cant/overview.md

 Cant is not really about new ideas -- the ideas new to some are from E, so [start there](https://erights.org) if you wish to learn them.
-Cant is about finding a smallest combination of old ideas supporting a programming style I can enjoy working in a lot.
+Cant is about finding a smallest arrangement of old ideas supporting a programming style I can enjoy working in a lot.

 So, why not address the second question by jumping right into the